AssassinUKG/Writeups/tryhackme/mustacchio/writeup.md

 ## User

-Now we can login as Barry with his password and get our first flag!
+Now we can log in as Barry with his password and get our first flag!

 ```bash
 ssh barry@10.10.68.59 -i id_rsa